delight-im/PHP-I18N/README.md

 function _m($text) { global $i18n; return $i18n->markForTranslation($text); }
 ```

-If the variable holding your global `I18n` instance is not named `$i18n`, you have to adjust each occurrence of `global $i18n;` accordingly, of course.
+If the variable holding your global `I18n` instance is not named `$i18n`, you have to adjust each occurrence of `$i18n` in the snippet above accordingly, of course.

 ### Identifying, marking and formatting translatable strings